 - Another fun idea: set up a disco dance floor!
 Mark off the area with bright neon duct tape, then hang a disco ball over it.

 2. Tableware Essentials

 I shared this idea in our glow in the dark party games post, but it also works great here.
-For party cups, grab some black plastic cups and neon markers, then let your guests decorate their own cup as they arrive.

 3. Cool Party Lights

 Even if you plan to play most of your party games in the dark, you’ll need a few lights around the food and to mark pathways.
 Try these:

 - LED neon balloons – Grab this 30 pack of LED balloons and place them in bunches at strategic locations.

 - LED Paper Lanterns– get paper lanterns in a style to fit your theme, then add these little lights to them inside.

 - String lights in a mason jar– these copper string lights are super cute, but you can use any string lights!
 Just bunch them into mason jars!

 If you’re having your party outdoors, make sure you have a party tent in case it rains!